-There are few manufacturers of equipment which can be used for home monitoring of patients on anticoagulants.
-There is the possibility that a new meter will encounter difficulties or "bugs" when first sent to market, and that initial technical support costs may be higher than for more well-established meters.
-Even if the Company switches to other competing meters, they may also encounter technical difficulties or regulatory issues.
-The emerging nature of the market presents risks that suppliers may not be able to provide equipment to satisfy demand.
+There are few manufacturers of equipment for certain of the Company's products.
+This presents risks that suppliers may not be able to provide equipment to satisfy demand.
 Demand may outstrip supply, leading to equipment shortages.
 Conversely, incorrect demand forecasting could lead to excess inventory.
-If the Company fails to achieve certain volume of sales, prices of meters may increase.
-The industry is subject to a high level of regulatory scrutiny, and government or manufacturer recalls could adversely affect the Company's ability to provide monitoring services and achieve revenue targets.

-Inadequate supply could impair the Company's ability to attract new business and could create upward pricing pressure on equipment and supplies, adversely affecting margins for The Company.
-Additionally, the market for financing home testing meters and other supplies needed by the Company is limited.
-Several equipment manufacturers are pursuing a strategy of vertical integration, and should the Company ever need to order equipment from those manufacturers, such equipment may not be available on favorable terms.
+If the Company fails to achieve certain volume of sales, prices of inventory may increase.
+The industry is subject to a high level of regulatory scrutiny, and government or manufacturer recalls could adversely affect the Company's ability to achieve revenue targets.
+Inadequate supply could impair the Company's ability to attract new business and could create upward pricing pressure on equipment and supplies, adversely affecting margins for the Company.

-Reliance Upon Few Payers
+Reliance Upon Few Payors